Medical Dictionary

 Cancer and its treatment may change:

-You may feel more in control and prepared to cope with these changes if you learn about what to expect.
+If you learn what to expect, you may feel more in control and prepared to cope with these changes.
 Your health care provider can help you find information and support services that are right for you.

 Coping with feelings about having cancer